hanggrian/javapoet-dsl/README.md

 JavaPoet KTX
 ============
-Lightweight library that provides Kotlin DSL functionality to [JavaPoet](https://github.com/square/javapoet).
-It's time to replace those old-fashioned Java builders.
+Lightweight Kotlin extension of [JavaPoet], providing Kotlin DSL functionality and other convenient solutions.

  * Full of convenient methods to achieve minimum code writing possible.
  * Options to invoke DSL.
 For example, `methods.add("main") { ... }` is as good as `methods { "main" { ... } }`.
 Scroll down for more information.